 Not All Believers Created Equal

-The heart of the problem is a misunderstanding about what the Bible means when it says "believe."
-To believe in Jesus is not simply to accept as fact the truth of his existence or role as Lord and Savior.
+The heart of the problem is a misunderstanding about what the Bible means by "believe."
+To believe in Jesus is not simply to accept as fact the truth of his existence or deserved role as Lord and Savior.
 It's not a purely mental exercise.
 If you define it at that level, then even Satan and the demons can claim to be believers in God and Jesus by the following principle: